 The discovery of shallow, unmarked graves near a number of residential schools in Canada has once again shown Canadians and the world that the path to reconciliation is going to be a long and arduous one.

-In support of the TRC calls to action the author is producing a special ‘Reconciliation’ edition and is making this edition of A is for Aboriginal available for six dollars (Retail $29.95) for a new free distribution program.
-Sponsors wishing to participate and anyone wishing to receive a free copy can register below:
+In support of the Truth & Reconciliation Commission (TRC) calls to action the author has produced a special ‘Reconciliation’ edition and is making this edition of A is for Aboriginal available for six dollars (Retail $29.95).
+You can order copies below and anyone wishing to receive a free copy can register for the free distribution:

 Part of the path forward is for all Canadians to learn more about our First Peoples: The First Nations, the Inuit and the Métis.
 Many Canadians do not realize that there are over 600 First Nations in Canada and over 70 distinct Indigenous languages – more than the number of official languages in the EU.